XHITO-FM

-XHITO-FM is a radio station on 106.3 FM in Irapuato, Guanajuato.
-XHITO is owned by ACIR and carries its La Comadre grupera format.
+XHITO-FM is a radio station on 106.3 FM in Irapuato, Guanajuato, Mexico.
+It is currently operated by Corporación Bajío Comunicaciones and carries a grupera format known as Radio Lobo.

 History

 XHITO received its concession in October 1993.
 It was owned by José Trinidad Rubio Barba.
 ACIR acquired the concession in 1996.

+ACIR left the group in Irapuato along with XHJTA-FM on December 31, 2025.
+In February 2026, XHITO adopted the Radio Lobo grupera music brand.